mrmaxguns/wonderwordsmodule/README.md

 ## Usage

-This section will briefly describe Wonderwords useage.
-Since wonderwords has a command line interface and python module, you will find two subsections.
+This section will briefly describe Wonderwords usage.
+Since Wonderwords has a command line interface and python module, you will find two subsections.

 ### The Wonderwords Python API